Lisle Community Unit School District 202

 The growing needs of the community led to the construction of a new 2-story, 100,000 SF elementary school located within unincorporated DuPage County for the District.
 Unlike the original elementary school, the new Lisle Elementary School design carefully considered water control as part of the site building plan.
 Since regulatory floodplain and wetland areas needed to be accounted for in the design, EEA developed a complicated stormwater management system (incorporating permeable pavers, a wetland bottom detention basin, an underground stormwater detention vault, and a hydrodynamic separator) that best took advantage of the site’s existing topography to provide an economical solution that met the regulatory requirements of DuPage County.

-In addition to civil engineering, EEA also provided traffic and parking services for the project, working in conjunction with Perkins+Will to develop a comprehensive site plan that met the programmatic demands of the District while maintaining safety on the campus for each of school buses, passenger cars, and pedestrians.
+In addition to civil engineering, EEA also provided traffic and parking services for the project, working in conjunction with Perkins+Will to develop a comprehensive site plan that met the programmatic demands of the District while maintaining safety on the campus for each of the school buses, passenger cars, and pedestrians.

-This project has received the 2020 ENR Midwest Best Project award in the K-12 category, the Citation of Merit/Distinguished Building Award from AIA Chicago at the 2020 Design Excellence Awards, and the Education Award from the Chicago Building Congress at the 2021 Merit Awards.
+This project has received the 2020 ENR Midwest Best Project Award in the K-12 category, the Citation of Merit/Distinguished Building Award from AIA Chicago at the 2020 Design Excellence Awards, and the Education Award from the Chicago Building Congress at the 2021 Merit Awards.

 Lisle High School 2019 Pavement Maintenance